SAM-Denton/samde/README.md

 This is a dmenu script used to change various system settings.

-Each menu entry does the following:
+Each option does the following:

 - Color Scheme : Sets the colorscheme for all my suckless builds.
 - Rice Selector : Selects a "rice".
 The "rices" are just a combination of an Xresources colorscheme, a papirus-folder color and a wallpaper.
-- Wallpaper: Opens nsxiv with wallpapers for you to select.
 - Pywal : Uses pywal to generate a colorscheme from the current wallpaper and load it into my suckless builds.
 - Folder Colors : Sets the folder color for the papirus icon theme.
 - Rounded Corners : Toggles rounded corners in picom.conf.
 - Monitor Profile : Sets font size and pixel dimensions of my suckless builds for different monitor resolutions.
 - Bluetooth : opens [dmenu-bluetooth](https://github.com/Layerex/dmenu-bluetooth)
 - Network : opens [networkmanager\_dmenu](https://github.com/firecat53/networkmanager-dmenu)
+- Reload Desktop : Reloads Xresources and all my suckless builds.
 - Power Menu : Gives options to power off, reboot ,sleep ,logout or lock the screen.

 ### Tag icons
 [Nerdfont](https://www.nerdfonts.com/) icons are used for tags instead of numbers.
-Each tag icon corresponds to the type of programs I use on that tag.
+My build of dwm is configured to have my most used programs open and switch to the appropriate tag.

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/bars/kasugano.png">